This is the question we get most often from choir directors evaluating tools: DomiSol or Flat.io, which one should I use?

 - Is DomiSol free?

 - Yes, free during beta.
-Future Pro tier (instrument samples, staff notation export) is planned but jianpu and solfa editing will stay free.
+A future Pro tier (instrument samples, higher AI limits) is planned but jianpu and solfa editing will stay free.
+Staff-notation PDF export is already live.

 - Is Flat.io free?